-We encourage you to contact IDX with any questions and to enroll in free identity protection services by calling 833-905-3226 or going to https://app.idx.us/account-creation/protect and using the Enrollment Code provided above.
-IDX representatives are available Monday through Friday from 9 am - 9 pm Eastern Time.
-Please note the deadline to enroll is March 3, 2021.
+As always, we recommend that you remain vigilant and review your account statements and credit reports regularly, and report any concerning transactions to your financial services provider.
+We encourage you to contact our call center with any questions and to enroll in free identity protection services by calling 1-833-903-3648 or going to https://app.idx.us/account-creation/protect and using the Enrollment Code provided above.
+Representatives are available Monday through Friday from 9 am - 9 pm Eastern Time.
+Please note the deadline to enroll is June 3, 2021.

 Again, at this time, there is no evidence that your information has been misused.
 However, we encourage you to take full advantage of this service offering.
-IDX representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.
+Our representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.